gtanczyk/genaicode/docs/design/configuration.md

 1. **Initial Lint Check**:

    - Before code generation, the tool runs the specified lint command to check for any existing issues.
-   - This step can be skipped using the `--disable-initial-lint` CLI flag.

 2. **Post-Generation Lint**: